 - 1.1.
 The primary mandate of the Lobbying Policy is to outline and ensure the set protocol is being respected for all lobbying activities conducted. - 1.2.
-To execute advocacy in a manner accountable to CAPIC lobbying members - 1.3.
+To execute advocacy in a manner accountable to CAPIC lobbying members. - 1.3.
 To summarize the selection criteria for these meetings and to ensure that a fair selection process is employed when choosing the participants for the various lobbying events. - 1.4.
-Lastly, the Policy's intent is to outline the role played by the Lobbying Committee and the Communication Committee's in the lobbying process.
+Lastly, the Policy's intent is to outline the role played by the Policy and Lobbying Committee in the lobbying process.